For questions or additional information email: IGRinfo@villanova.edu

 Race ▪ Gender ▪ Socioeconomic Status/Class ▪ Religion/Spirituality ▪ DisAbilities

-Students will receive one credit in Communication.
-Three one credit courses can be bundled to fulfill the Diversity I Requirement, and do not need to be taken in the same semester.
+Note: Three one-credit courses can be bundled to meet the Diversity 1 requirement for CLAS students.
+Courses do not have to be taken in the same semester.
+Contact firstname.lastname@example.org for more information

 If you are interested in these topics, visit the website for the Association for Change and Transformation (ACT) to learn about more ways to get involved in social justice at Villanova.